tracystacktrace/StackEm/docs/Custom ItemStack Textures/README.md

 Starting with version `0.3.5`, you can change textures of items based on what their name is or what their meta is.
 In other words, you can set different textures for different names and/or metadata values for the item.

+Starting with version `0.3.7`, you can provide custom armor textures for armor items using this code, just add `"armorTexture"` next to `"texture"` and provide full texture path.

 You can check example texturepacks:
 - [**Example 1 - By (this) Guide**](https://github.com/tracystacktrace/StackEm/tree/main/docs/Custom%20ItemStack%20Textures/Example%201%20-%20By%20Guide)
 - [**Example 2 - Asgard Giant Swords**](https://github.com/tracystacktrace/StackEm/tree/main/docs/Custom%20ItemStack%20Textures/Example%202%20-%20Asgard%20Giant%20Swords)